turing-yfqiu/xlingual-xsum/README.md

 # Task Definition

 Cross-lingual summarization is a task that aiming at producing the summary in a target language (e.g., English) from a document in a source language (e.g., French).
+One example given in (Perez-Beltrachini and Lapata, 2021) is shown as followed,

 ![avatar](xlingual-xsum-example.png)